simple-chef/drush/README.md

 simple-drush Cookbook
 =====================
-Simple system wide drush installation from git.
+A Chef cookbook for simple system wide drush installation from git.

 Requirements